 - The term of the voucher, and the HABC's policies on any extensions or suspensions of the term.
-If the HABC allows extensions, the packet must explain how the family can request an extension. - A description of the method used to calculate the housing assistance payment for a family, including how the HABC determines the payment standard for a family, how the HABC determines total tenant payment for a family, and information on the payment standard and utility allowance schedule. - An explanation of how the HABC determines the maximum allowable rent for an assisted unit. - Where the family may lease a unit.
+If the HABC allows extensions, the packet must explain how the family can requestan extension. - A description of the method used to calculate the housing assistance payment for a family, how the HABC determines total tenant payment for a family, and information on the payment standard and utility allowance schedule. - An explanation of how the HABC determines the maximum allowable rent for an assisted unit. - Where the family may lease a unit.
 For a family that qualifies to lease a unit outside the HABC jurisdiction under portability procedures, the information must include an explanation of how portability works. - The HUD-required tenancy addendum, which must be included in the lease. - The form the family must use to request approval of tenancy, and a description of the procedure for requesting approval for a tenancy. - A statement of the HABC policy on providing information about families to prospective owners. - The HABC subsidy standards including when and how exceptions are made. - The HUD brochure on how to select a unit.